ChimeraTK/JenkinsConfiguration/README.md

 # Background information

- - Builds and tests are run inside a Docker container to have different test environments
+ - Builds and tests are run inside several Docker containers to have different test environments (e.g. Ubuntu 16.04 and SuSE Tumbleweed)
  - We execute all builds/tests twice per test environment - once for Debug and once for Release.
 Each execution is called a "branch".
  - Docker only virtualises the system without the kernel - the PCIe dummy driver is therefore shared!